omahacodeschool/ruby-prompt__hashes/lib/hashes.md

 They can be used interchangably, but hashes are easier to maintain and manipulate.
 Arrays use integers to index so you have to remember where the information is stored.
 Hashes store the information in a less liner fashion so all you have to remember are the keys.

+Repsonse:
+If I just wanted a list of students I would use an array.
+It would be easy to add to the end of and I could maulipulate it using the array methods.

+If I were to pair information like like a student's name to his/her email, I would use a hash.
+It is much easier to remember a word or name than it is to remember a number or index.

+If you want to link name, email, and age it would be best to use an array of hashes.

 # How do you retrieve a particular value from a Hash?